This year’s INmusic Festival will take place from 19th to 21st June 2017. Read on for more details!

 This event would be a great way of combining a city break with a European festival experience!

 Do also note that INmusic is one of the earliest festivals of the year in Croatia.
-The rundown of festivals on the coast over in Tisno (between Zadar and Split) that start with the Garden Festival, kick off only a few days after the end of this one.
+The festivals on the coast over in Tisno (between Zadar and Split), that start with Love International, kick off only a few days after the end of this one.
 Are you thinking what I’m thinking…?!

 Getting to Zagreb